jviding/ESP32-I2S/README.md

 ## 6_std

 Kick-off with a minimalistic configuration, using the I2S high-level API.
-The purpose is to verify the I2S TX transmitter produces output as Slave.
+Verify the I2S TX transmitter produces output in Slave mode.
-Both BCK and WS are taken as input from the Master.
+Both BCK and WS are taken as input from Master.

 ## 7_std_gpio

-Switching Gpio configuration to a low-level API.
+Switch Gpio configuration to a low-level API.
-The purpose is to verify the Gpio Mux signal configuration for BCK and WS.
+Verify the GPIO Mux configuration for BCK and WS.

+## 8_std_dma

+Switch transmit to a low-level API.
+FIFO DMA mode, with interrupt routine to handle TX EOF.